processone/docs.ejabberd.im/README.md

 - for code blocks with terminal listings, use `~~~ bash` or `~~~ python`, whichever looks best

+- ordered lists don't need to be enumerated 1,2,3... in the source - they can all start with `1.`, the generator will enumerate them properly

 - for code blocks within lists, make sure indentation of first `~~~` is vertically aligned with list item text, for example:
     ```
     1. Item list text